Lieutenant-colonel (Canada)

-In the Canadian Forces, lieutenant-colonel (LCol, lieutenant-colonel or lcol) is a rank for officers who wear army or air force uniform, equal to commander for officers who wear navy uniform.
-Lieutenant-colonel is the second-highest rank of senior officer.
+In the Canadian Forces, lieutenant-colonel (LCol, lieutenant-colonel or lcol) is a rank for officers who wear army or air force uniform.
+It is equivalent to commander for officers who wear navy uniform and is the second-highest rank of senior officer.
 A lieutenant-colonel is senior to a major or lieutenant-commander, and junior to a colonel or naval captain.

 The rank insignia for a lieutenant-colonel on air force uniforms is three 1-cm stripes of braid, worn on the cuffs of the service-dress jacket, and on slip-ons on other uniforms.
 On army uniforms, the rank insignia is one pip and a crown.

 Lieutenant-colonels are addressed by rank and name and thereafter by subordinates as "Sir" or "Ma'am".

-In the Canadian Army, lieutenant-colonels are often employed as commanding officers of battalion-sized groups, such as infantry battalions, armoured regiments, artillery field regiments, engineer field regiments, signal regiments, field ambulances and service battalions.
+In the Canadian Army, lieutenant-colonels are often employed as commanding officers of battalion-sized groups, such as infantry battalions, armoured regiments, artillery field regiments, engineer field regiments, signal regiments, and service battalions.

 In the Royal Canadian Air Force, lieutenant-colonels are often the commanding officer of flying or ground squadrons.

 Before unification of the Canadian Forces in 1968, rank structure and insignia followed the British pattern.